Pietro Bellotti: Life and work

 He shares the same name with the younger brother of Bernardo Bellotto, a Venetian vedute painter, nephew of Canaletto.
 This Pietro was born on 22 March 1725 in Venice, and after collaborating with the two painters above, moved to Toulouse, France, where he was active in the local Royal academy, as well as in Nantes (1755,1768), Besançon (1761), Lille (1778-1779), and Paris.
-In France, he was referred, by a number of names, including le Sieur Canalety and Pietro Bellotti di Caneletty.
-He is also referred as Belloti, Belloty, Beloty, or Bellottit.
+In France, he was referred to by a number of names, including le Sieur Canalety and Pietro Bellotti di Caneletty.
+He is also referred to as Belloti, Belloty, Beloty, or Bellottit.
 He died in France before 1805.